 At a corner point stresses are a singularity.
-They must be either infinite or zero, λ is indeterminate, and it is reasonable to speak of stress intensity factors in an asymptotic sense [3].
+They must be either infinite or zero, λ is indeterminate, and it is reasonable to speak of stress intensity factors in an asymptotic sense [2,3].
 In the limit, as a crack front is approached, displacement fields must be those of a stress intensity factor [9].
 Hence, there is an infinitesimal K-dominated region within the core region of a corner point singularity.
 The stress intensity factors are proportional to $s^{0.5-\lambda}$ where s is the distance from the surface along the z axis [9].
-Hence, for the antisymmetric mode $K{\rm II}$ and $K{\rm III}$ both tend to infinity as a corner point is approached.
-Further, as a corner point the ratio $K{\text{III}}/K{\text{II}}$ tends to a limiting value which is a function of v.
+Hence, for the antisymmetric mode K{II} and K{III} both tend to infinity as a corner point is approached.
+Further, as a corner point the ratio K{III}/K{II} tends to a limiting value which is a function of v.
 For v = 0.3 the limiting ratio is 0.5 [9].
-Benthem points out that $K{\rm II}$ and $K{\rm III}$ lose their meaning at a corner point [9].
+Benthem points out that K{II} and K{III} lose their meaning at a corner point [9].
 Dhondt suggests that modes II^c and III^c might not be singular [10].
-The predicted tendency to infinity is reasonable for $K{\rm II}$ since relevant stresses are in plane and disclinations are zero [3].
-From a linear elastic viewpoint the predicted tendency of K{III} to infinity cannot be correct [4].
+The predicted tendency to infinity is reasonable for K{II} since relevant stresses are in plane and disclinations are zero [2,3].
+From a linear elastic viewpoint the predicted tendency of $K{\rm III}$ to infinity cannot be correct [4].
 At a surface shear stresses perpendicular to the surface are zero, which implies that $K{\rm III}$ tends to zero as the surface is approached.
 Mode III is a torsion problem [11].
 Under mode III (anti-plane) loading initially plane cross sections, including the surface at a corner point, do not remain plane under load [4] and disclinations appear.
 It is well known that serious error can arise if warping of non-circular cross sections under torsion is not taken into account in stress analyses [12].
-Warping of the surface under mode III means that τ{yz} at the surface does not have to be zero, and finite values of $K{\rm III}$ are possible.
-The implication is that the non linearities cannot be regarded as being in a core region within a corner point singularity dominated region and that Bažant and Estenssoro's prediction that KIII tends to infinity as a corner point is correct.
+Warping of the surface under mode III means that τ{yz} at the surface does not have to be zero, and finite values of K{III} are possible.
+The implication is that the non linearities cannot be regarded as being in a core region within a corner point singularity dominated region and that Bažant and Estenssoro's prediction that K{III} tends to infinity as a corner point is correct.
 The alternative view, which is supported by a large body of evidence [4], is that apparent values of $K{\rm III}$ decrease towards the surface in the z direction.
 This implies that $K{\rm III}$ tends to zero as a corner point is approached, which is intuitively correct.
 It also implies that non linearities can be regarded as being within a core region, but does not explain why Bažant and Estenssoro's analysis does not give the correct limit.
 Nevertheless, this alternative view may well be adequate when considering practical implications.
 This paradox needs to be resolved so that the results of finite element analysis can be interpreted correctly.

 There does not appear to have been a systematic investigation of the extent to which Bažant and Estenssoro's initial assumption is justified.
 Their assumption does appear to be satisfactory for the symmetric mode (mode I) in that their analysis leads to useful results [4].
-The purpose of the present investigation is to study a coupled fracture mode generated by anti-plane loading of a straight through-the-thickness crack in linear elastic plates by means of accurate three-dimensional finite element (FE) models.
-An extended version of the present work has recently been published in the literature [3].
-The material is assumed to be a homogeneous isotropic continuum, and its behaviour is assumed to be linearly elastic.
+The purpose of the present contribution is to review the study carried out by the same authors in some recent investigations [2,3], in which a coupled fracture mode generated by anti-plane loading of a straight through-the-thickness crack in linear elastic discs and plates has been analysed by means of accurate 3D finite element (FE) models.